Ka-Ching! Castro-Loving Colin Kaepernick Cashes In

 Kaepernick and Reid wanted compensation for tens of millions in lost salary, even though Kaepernick left of his own free will and turned down at least one contract.

-The settlement was made under a strict confidentiality agreement.
+The settlement was made under a strict confidentiality agreement, but rumors say Kaepernick received $16 or $60 million.

+And all of you who watch NFL are the ones who gave this useless communist the money because even if you just watch NFL games on TV they get revenue from it to pay Kaepernick.
+Chumps!